cjvanlissa/tidySEM/README.md

 If you have ideas, please get involved.
 I am currently looking for a major contributor on this project, and smaller contributions are also welcome.
-You can contribute by opening an issue on GitHub, or sending a pull request with proposed features.
+You can contribute by opening an issue on ‘GitHub’, or sending a pull request with proposed features.

-  - File a GitHub issue [here](https://github.com/cjvanlissa/tidySEM)
+  - File a ‘GitHub’ issue [here](https://github.com/cjvanlissa/tidySEM)
   - Make a pull request [here](https://github.com/cjvanlissa/tidySEM/pulls)